Dr Amanda Sciampacone

 I am an art historian who explores the intersections between British art, visual culture, medicine, and the environment in the long nineteenth century.
 I received my PhD in History of Art from Birkbeck, University of London and held a Leverhulme Early Career Fellowship at the University of Warwick.

-British art and visual culture of the long nineteenth century; history of medicine and science; medical and environmental humanities; epidemic disease and the British Empire; history of climate and meteorology; material and print culture.
+British art and visual culture of the nineteenth and twentieth centuries; history of medicine and science; epidemic disease and the British Empire; environmental humanities; museum studies; imperialism and collections; visual technologies; print and material cultures.

 'Matter Pictured in its Place: Cholera and the Slums of London,' Dandelion: Postgraduate Arts Journal and Research Network 4, no. 1 (2013): 1–19.

 'Urban Ruin: James Baillie Fraser's Representation of the Black Hole Memorial of Calcutta,' Third Text 25, no. 6 (2011): 751–762.